rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Understanding why things are the way they are is often good enough to create acceptance and alleviate frustration.
 However, examples like [How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.
 The industry should try to strive a balance between accessibility and simplicity better than this.
 With micro-services being so popular one would expect more opportunities for some divide and concur where at least some of the code strives to be hard and simple.
 Whats really hard is finding a places like that.
 The job market for functional programming jobs is, frankly, dismal.
 At the same time, languages like Haskell and Rust top the weekend use stats based on stackoverflow surveys[^weekend].
 There must be quite a few frustrated programmers out there.
 I have been in that position and I know it is mentally hard.

 [^weekend]: Repeating some of what I wrote [here](2022-03-13-ts-types-part6.html#about-simplicity):  Haskell was firmly in the first position for the stackoverflow weekend use statistics for several years.
-I found this link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
-These stats are hard to find but I also found this one: [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/).
-In 2019 Rust moved ahead of Haskell.
+Here is one link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
+In [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/) Rust moved ahead of Haskell.
-At the same time, the job ranking (based on the UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do),  I have not found a similar ranking for the US.) puts Haskell at 932 as of 2022/02/06.
+The job ranking (based on the UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do)) puts Haskell at 932 as of 2022/02/06.
 Haskell moved ahead of COBOL in that ranking in 2017.
 This ranking is possibly exaggerated too, lots of jobs list Haskell as good to have but will have you code in PHP.
 This bias exist in any language but is stronger for something like Haskell than say COBOL.